leswright1977/RPi4-Google-Coral/README.md

 So far, I am getting over 36FPS video and over 36FPS inferencing on a single TPU!
 I will do a proper test in the daylight.
 Room lights at night are not sufficient.

+***Update 4 July 2019***

+I have written another object detection script for video files (see src/video_TPU.py) Since we can push video through the loop as fast as we can, it is possible to get 70fps and still do reasonable inferencing!

 ***Getting the Coral to work with the Pi 4***

 The Google Coral Edge TPU device can be made to work with the Raspberry Pi 4